gshipley/enterprise_training/AdminTraining.md

 You also need to enter the following script on the command line:

+**This script is available for download from the lab support website.**

 	for f in "runuser" "runuser-l" "sshd" "su" "system-auth-ac"; \
 	do t="/etc/pam.d/$f"; \
 	if ! grep -q "pam_namespace.so" "$t"; \